Authorization Challenges

 Customizing Challenge Messages

-The authorization challenge flow consists of three SMS messages that card programs can fully customize: the initial challenge request, the affirmative response followup, and the negative response followup.
+Under Lithic Orchestration, the authorization challenge flow consists of three SMS messages that card programs can fully customize: the initial challenge request, the affirmative response followup, and the negative response followup.
+A negative response also instructs the cardholder to pause the card and contact their card issuer.

 The initial message requests cardholder confirmation about the transaction attempt.
 This message should provide sufficient transaction context for the cardholder to recognize whether they initiated the purchase and clearly indicate that a YES or NO response is required.
 For example: